-Tell us about yourself – Who are you? What do you do?

 Hat #6: Around my house I am known as daddy to two 3-year old twin boys!

-Bamboozle Brothers team back in 2015 – what big changes have you made with your game designing since then?
+-I interviewed you as part of Bamboozle Brothers team back in 2015 – what big changes have you made with your game designing since then?

 The biggest change is the fact that I’m always trying to change.
 I don’t like visiting the same well more than once and I love to design games that offer me new challenges.
 If you look at the games I’ve designed, you can see that there’s no pattern, except for the fact that I’m trying to design as many different types of games as possible.
 I just had a game that I designed solo get published called Draw Your Own Conclusions.
 It’s the first drawing game that I’ve had published.
 Before that I had In the Hall of the Mountain King, which is my first polyomino game (as well as a new mechanic called cascading production).
 Up next, Sen-Foong Lim and I have our first escape-room-in-a-box game coming out called Scooby-Doo Escape from the Haunted Mansion!